Criteo

 Conversational design

 Criteo is a leader in targeted online advertising; their added value lies in audience monetization with an extremely complex algorithm that intelligently identifies consumers.
+The agent I worked on allows for the creation of sophisticated audiences, enabling brands to precisely target consumers suited to their offerings.

 Layout of the audience agent